ClaudioVR/Facebook-Mockup/README.md

 # Facebook Mockup

-A quick CSS challenge in which I build my own version of the Facebook log-in page.
+A quick CSS challenge in which I build my own version of a none-responive (for now) Facebook log-in page.
-Mostly visual and minimal JavaScript used.
+CSS and minimal use of JavaScript.

+Check it out here: https://claudiovr.github.io/Facebook-Mockup/